PROGRAMMING IS EVERYWHERE

 PROGRAMMING AS COLLABORATION

-“The problem with programming is not that the computer isn’t logical—the computer is terribly logical, relentlessly literal-minded.
-Computers are supposed to be like brains, but in fact they are idiots, because they take everything you say at face value.”
+“The problem with programming is not that the computer isn’t logical—the computer is terribly logical, relentlessly literal-minded.”

 Ellen Ullman, Life in Code